-- 35. As part of the Council-wide budget saving programme, Cabinet have agreed to a number of measures including some elements which temporary vary the terms and conditions of service for employees at all levels of the Council.
+- 34. As part of the Council-wide budget saving programme, Cabinet have agreed to a number of measures including some elements which temporarily vary the terms and conditions of service for employees at all levels of the Council.
 The measures include a deduction to salary of 1.15%, which is equivalent to three days unpaid leave.
-The figures quoted above regarding the hourly rate of our lowest paid employees is inclusive of this deduction. - 36.
+The hourly rates quoted in paragraph 30 regarding the wage of our lowest paid employees is inclusive of this deduction. - 35.
 There is also a temporary freeze on incremental progression through grades, so employees will remain on their current spinal column point as of 30 March 2014 through the variation period.
-All of these temporary variations will end on 31 March 2017, and employee terms and conditions of service will revert back to their substantive form.
+All of these temporary variations are scheduled to end on 31 March 2017.